 Pop quiz time!
 How many lapsed donors has your organization had in the last year?

-Don’t know that number offhand?
-Fundraiser, it’s time to loop yourself in because lapsed donors could be costing your organization a lot of potential fundraising dollars.
+Don't know that number offhand?
+Fundraiser, it's time to loop yourself in because donor lapse could be costing your organization a lot of potential fundraising dollars.
 Donors lapse for all kinds of reasons, but many of those reasons—like expired credit cards or unsubscribing from email—are preventable.
 Other reasons, such as their personal financial situation, may be a little less preventable, but you can keep doing your best to keep the magic alive in the relationship!

 Know your “at-risk” segment

-If you want to reduce the number of lapsed donors you have this year, your best first step is to identify your “at-risk” segment.
+If you want to reduce the number of current donors that lapse this year, your best first step is to identify your “at-risk” segment.
 For most organizations, a donor whose last gift was 6 to 12 months ago is a donor who is likely at-risk for lapsing.
 Set up a report in your CRM to keep track of these donors (Fundraising Intelligence, at your service!)
 Ideally, this report will auto-update so your data is fresh each time you look at it.
 Periodically look at their activity with your organization.
 For instance, were they sent an email?
 Did they open it?
 Have they responded to a recent appeal?
 Once you know which donors are in this segment, you can start to make plans for re-engaging them.

 Test out re-engagement tactics